IBM/automate-deployments-on-openshift/README.md

 >Red Hat OpenShift GitOps is a declarative continuous delivery platform based on Argo CD.

-When you have completed this code pattern, you will understand how to:
+Once you complete the code pattern, you will learn to:

+* Use Tekton to build CI pipelines on OpenShift
 * Create a Continuous Integration (CI) mechanism for your cloud-native applications using OpenShift Pipeline
+* Use Argo CD as an declarative continuous delivery platform on OpenShift
 * Create a Continuous Delivery (CD) mechanism for your cloud-native applications using OpenShift GitOps
 * Setup an automation to build and deploy your cloud-native applications on a code change in your GitHub Repository